kamlekar/slim-scroll/README.md

 - Works for Windows. (_Need help to check on other Operating Systems_)
 - Easier to color the custom scrollbar using CSS.
 - Can animate easily (_check below properties for support_).
-- Re-evaluates when the window is resized, vertically.
+- Re-evaluates when the container is fluid, vertically.

 ###How to use:
 - To make it work, include `slimscroll.js` in `head` tag.